Trainingdata-datamarket/Anti-Spoofing-Real-Dataset/README.md

 ### People in the dataset
 ![Desktop - 1](https://github.com/trainingdata-pro/Anti-Spoofing-Real-Dataset/assets/113421352/e699fc8c-4194-4222-86ab-17a3107e34a7)

-# Get the Dataset
-This is just an example of the data.
-If you need access to the entire dataset, contact us via [sales@trainingdata.pro](mailto:sales@trainingdata.pro) or leave a request on **https://trainingdata.pro/data-market?utm_source=kaggle**

 ### The dataset includes 2 different types of files:
 - **Photo** - a selfie of a person from a mobile phone, the person is depicted alone on it, the face is clearly visible.
 - **Video** - filmed on the front camera, on which a person moves his/her head left, right, up and down.
 Duration of the video is from 10 to 20 seconds.